elerch/aws-sdk-for-zig/README.md

 [![Build Status](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/status.svg?ref=refs/heads/master)](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/)

-This SDK currently supports all AWS services. restXml protocol support (4 services including S3), is still new, with lots of gaps.
+This SDK currently supports all AWS services except S3.
 See TODO list below.

 Current executable size for the demo is 1.7M (90k of which is the AWS PEM file, and approximately 600K for XML services) after compiling with -Drelease-safe and